dante-falls/Web-Security/Nmap_Stuff/Nmap_NSE_Scripts/HTTP-Service-Screenshot/README.md

 2. Run whatweb on the web service to get basic server information
 3. Organizes all information into an HTML file called 'http-services.html' for easier viewing of data
 4. Write a txt file called 'http-services-list.txt' that lists all the URLs found

+<h2>IMPORTANT Fixes</h2>

+1. <mark>Sanitization of whatweb output into http-services.html File:</mark> versions of http-service-screenshot.nse downloaded before 11/16/2025 at 11:05 AM PST were POTENTIALLY vulnerable to XSS because of the unsanitized output from whatweb written directly into the http-services.html file.
+This has been fixed and everything is working as expected.
+2. <mark>HTTPS Services Identification Issue Fixed:</mark> As of 11/17/2025 5:43 PM PST, the http-service-screenshot.nse script can now correctly identify HTTPS services that are on ports other then 443.
+These HTTPS services are now identified with an SSL Probe (check line 61 of the http-service-screenshot.nse script).

 <h2>Requirements</h2>